1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can Lymphocytic Duodenitis be mistaken for celiac disease?

 Yes.
-Early or mild celiac disease can present with similar duodenal lymphocytosis, but not everyone with lymphocytic duodenitis has full-blown celiac.
-Additional blood tests and response to a gluten-free diet help distinguish them.
+Early or mild celiac is similar, since similar duodenal lymphocytosis may manifest, although not all lymphocytic duodenitis progresses to full-scale celiac disease.
+Further blood tests and response to gluten-free diet are useful to identify them.

 Does diet help manage Lymphocytic Duodenitis?